Start A Lawn Care Business > Starting a Lawn Care Business > Product Reviews > LawnGrips Work Boots |

 I like high-top boots for a few reasons.
 One reason is for ankle support and protection.
 LawnGrips offer a double padded ankle cushion and collar on both sides of the boot.
 I cannot tell you the number of times a stick or rock has kicked up from a lawn mower or weedeater and clipped me in the ankle...it hurts.
 With extra padding I don't have to worry about getting nicked in the ankle.

-Ankle support, high rise with extra padding, and
+Ankle support, high rise with extra

 catchy logo make LawnGrips a professional looking, quality boot.